Promotion (film)

 Promotion is a 2013 Bengali film.
 The film was directed by Snehasish Chakraborty.
 The story of the film revolves around the competitive corporate world.

 Plot

 Don makes an ad, where he tries to promote the sexy model, Lakshmi.
 He is confident that his AV would get an easy approval.
-But all hell breaks loose when Sapru informs that his ad has been rejected.
+But all hell breaks loose when Sapru informs him that his ad has been rejected.
 A furious Don starts passing nasty comments about Sapru’s wife, Gunja, present on the floor.
 Sapru finds himself at crossroads when a few colleagues suggest that Sapru should introduce Gunja as the new model.